 Answer:

 The paper did not use (26) to compute (22) and (23).
 Rather, it shows that Eqns.
-(24) to (26) is a special case of Eqns.
+(24) to (26) are a special case of Eqns.
 (22) and (23), where d=1.
-Thus, the proposed models for POLSAR include the traditional models for SAR intensity as its special case.
+Thus, the proposed models for POLSAR encompass the traditional models for SAR intensity as its special case.

 Reviewer 2:

+Thank you for taking time to make some useful and extensive comments.
+Hopefully with these clarifications the paper has been enhanced.

 Comment: